Do you want to learn how to start a blog?

 Here’s one of the main problems with a site that’s so versatile… plain and simple, TOO many choices!

-Right now, the subject we are on, is a Theme for your site, and there are thousands upon thousands of them to choose from.
+Right now, the subject we are on, is a Theme for your site, and there are thousands upon thousands of free WordPress themes to choose from.

 If you were NOT born with a Tech Gene, you’re going to want to look for a theme that’s adaptable and easy to work with… what I call, user-friendly.